TrueFiEng/Waffle/README.md

 # Ethereum Waffle
 Sweeter and simpler than truffle.
-Taste best with web3js, chai and ES6.
+Tastes best with web3js, chai and ES6.

 ## Features:
 * Build and test contracts